ISRAEL IS THE CHURCH

 Let us think for a moment about what the Apostle Paul stated concerning who is a true Jew, a true member of Israel.
 Paul, the chief Christian Apostle, was an Orthodox Jew.

-I say then, Hath God cast away his people?
-God forbid.
+I say then, has God cast away His people?
+Certainly not!
 For I also am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
 (Romans 11:1)

-Circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, an Hebrew of the Hebrews; as touching the law, a Pharisee; (Philippians 3:5)
+circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; concerning the law, a Pharisee; (Philippians 3:5)

 Paul had a deep concern for physical Israel, his own race.

-For I could wish that myself were accursed from Christ for my brethren, my kinsmen according to the flesh: (Romans 9:3)
+For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh, (Romans 9:3)

 Paul was aware that at one time many (not all!) of his race were of spiritual Israel; that his was the only nation that God had chosen as the revealer of His law and Glory.

-Who are Israelites; to whom pertaineth the adoption, and the glory, and the covenants, and the giving of the law, and the service of God, and the promises; Whose are the fathers, and of whom as concerning the flesh Christ came, who is over all, God blessed for ever.
-Amen.
-(Romans 9:4,5)
+who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises;

 Our Christ came from among the Jewish people.
 Let us Gentiles never forget that.